cirk2/slugr/README.md

 Currently this is just a CLI script, callable via `vendor/bin/typo3 urls:regenerate`.

-Try out `--help` for more detailled features.
+Try out `--help` for more detailed features.

 ## Installation